 Lesson learned?
 Apart from choosing your travel buddy more carefully, it also shows how different we are even though we are within the same age bracket.

-Millennials as a target audience is just one step down from targeting “everyone”
+Millennials as a target audience is just 1 step down from targeting “everyone”

 Millennials has become a buzzword for marketers ever since people realised the amount of purchasing power they have.
 In the past, the annoying brief usually starts off with “I want to market to everyone”, now it has changed slightly to “I want to market to millennials”, but that’s not any better.
 It’s 2019 and millennials are still labelled as a bunch of ungrateful, fickle-minded and self-entitled napkin-killers (apparently millennials are the reason behind the death of the paper napkin industry says The Business Insider) (Schlossberg, 2016) who are always glued to their mobile devices.